Commonwealth of Virginia

 "Too often these small dollar loans that seem like a lifeline wind up being financial quicksand," said Attorney General Herring.
 "It's not uncommon to see a few hundred dollars intended to get a borrower through a tough few weeks balloon into a few thousand dollars that remains unpaid months or even years later.
 The laws to protect Virginians against this kind of predatory and abusive lending are not nearly as strong as they need to be.
 That's why it's so important for Virginians to understand the risks associated with these products, to carefully review any terms and understand your own ability to repay the loan, and to consider any alternatives that may be available."

 Attorney General Herring's recently reorganized Consumer Protection Section includes the OAG's first dedicated Predatory Lending Unit to investigate and prosecute suspected violations of state and federal consumer lending statutes, including laws concerning payday loans, title loans, consumer finance loans, mortgage loans, mortgage servicing, and foreclosure rescue services.
 The Unit also focuses on consumer education so Virginians are aware of the potential risks of these loans, as well as alternatives.

-During his administration, Attorney General Herring's Consumer Protection Section, and its Predatory Lending Unit, has successfully brought enforcement actions against, among others, motor vehicle title loan lenders, online payday lenders, online closed-end, installment loan lenders, online open-end credit plan lenders, mortgage servicing companies, and pawnbrokers.
+During his administration, Attorney General Herring's Consumer Protection Section, and its Predatory Lending Unit, has successfully brought enforcement actions against, among others, motor vehicle title loan lenders, online payday lenders, online closed-end, installment loan lenders, online open-end credit plan lenders, pawnbrokers.

 If a borrower believes their rights have been violated, or that their lender may have violated lending statutes, they should contact Attorney General Herring's Consumer Protection Section to file a complaint or to get additional information about any consumer protection related matter: